Cisco Secure Workload

 When dealing with any systematic issue, prevention is critical, with a focus on data protection.
 A good start would be to define which applications are risky.
 From there, you can build a workflow and data sets that you need to protect from, for example, data leakage.
 Once Discovery is performed along with risk assessment, you can prevent unwanted applications in your environment, which is the first step in enforcement.

-The first component is the CASB security, then DLP to enforce controls.
+The first component is the CASB security, followed by DLP to enforce controls.
 We are creating DLP policies to prevent data leakage.
 The CASB should be able to identify and control sensitive information.
 So here, we have DLP features and the capability to respond to classification labels on content.

 A standard DLP engine for the on-premise and cloud locations will eliminate policy duplication.
 This Cisco Umbrella solution opts for an inline DLP engine without the need to service chain to an additional appliance.